Professional Human Rights Volunteering Opportunities in South Africa

 South Africa has an infamous history of discrimination and segregation.
 With the end of Apartheid in 1994, South Africa began to establish democracy and an impressive Bill of Rights.
-However, many South Africans still in poverty suffer from human rights abuses and there is still a lot of work to be done.
+However, many South Africans still live in poverty and suffer from human rights abuses.

 Here you will find answers to the following questions:

 How can volunteer lawyers help in South Africa?